 NoodleTools helps you organize all your research needs from start to finish.
 Create an account, or re-validate your old account.
 If you have any problems or questions email or stop by and talk to any member of the Learning Commons staff.
 We are here to help!

 Gale Databases - Gale InfoTrac offers a variety of databases.
 Read the descriptions to find the database that best meets your information needs.
 General OneFile and Academic OneFile are two you should always include in your search.
-Login is automatic through this link.
+When on the school campus the login is automatic through this link.
 No username/password necessary.

 SSRN - Social Science Research Network (SSRN) is a multi-disciplinary online repository of scholarly research and related materials.
 This is a great resource for peer reviewed work awaiting publication.
 SSRN, like other preprint services, circulates publications throughout the scholarly community at an early stage, permitting the author to incorporate comments into the final version of the paper before its publication in a journal.
 Moreover, even if access to the published paper is restricted, access to the original working paper remains open through SSRN.